rumilog/CPE-322/README.md

 # CPE-322
 **Rumi's Repo**
->this is a repository for RUmi's CPE-322 class
+>this is a repository for Rumi's CPE-322 class
 # _this is an example of an ordered list_
 1. First item
 8. Second item